 When bank holidays are extra to holiday entitlement

 If you offer time off for bank holidays beyond statutory holiday entitlement, granting time off in lieu may not be necessary.
+Sickness on bank holidays, in this circumstance, may just be an unfortunate scenario for a staff member.

 In this case, it may be prudent to explicitly make clear in the contract and/or company handbook how your organisation deals with bank holidays during sickness absence.